defold/defold/com.dynamo.cr/com.dynamo.cr.bob/README.md

 Once bob.jar has been built, it can be debugged with IntelliJ IDE (Community IntelliJ IDEA 2022.3.1 was used in this guide).

-1. Start the IDE and on the initial welcome screen choose _Open_' project.
+1. Start the IDE and on the initial welcome screen choose _Open_ project.
 Navigate to Bob's source directory `com.dynamo.cr/com.dynamo.cr.bob` inside Defold's source tree.

-2. In case there is popup that detected maven/eclipse configuration and asks about it, just choose _maven_.
+2. In case there is a popup that detected maven/eclipse configuration and asks about it, just choose _maven_.
 It should make no difference.

 You should now see Bob's source code tree on the left.